Summer vacations make us stronger. Period. Why?

 Let’s cut to the chase.
 In ten short days, you’ll have a summer to enjoy.

 Say that your goal numero uno this summer is landing a new gig (a new job, new client, etc.).
-Now let’s look at two other goals, or maybe you call them plans, that could be on your list:
+Now let’s look at this goal in the context of the top three summer goals on your list:

 Even goal #3 of the beach, admittedly much less dramatic than a trip to the Taj Mahal, requires vision, planning and execution.
 It will also take you out of your comfort zone, unless you are fortunate to live at the shore or your business card currently reads “beach bum.”
 A trip to the beach requires focus and action, and it exposes you to a whole new set of information and challenges that you will never find at the office.